 Laid-back, Calm, Gentle, Chill

 A puppy that we put in this category is usually more laid-back.
 This type of puppy is all around more chill, relaxed, and lower energy.
 We never see this puppy be the first to investigate around the yard or run after us if we go walking away from the group.
 They are, of course, still a puppy and will run and play but are also sooner to go take a nap.
 This type of puppy is more ideal for people in smaller living spaces or who do not have a very active lifestyle.
 A Bernedoodle is still a Bernedoodle and even if we put one in this category does not mean that this puppy will never show energy.
 It simply means this puppy will be more chill overall.
-At a young age this type of puppy may sometimes come across as being timid but this is never an issue once they are several weeks older.
+At a young age this type of puppy may sometimes come across as being timid but this is rarely an issue once they are several weeks older.

 Middle-of-the-road, Playful, Goofy, Fun-loving